Is Bone Broth Really Good For You?

-I’ve been making and drinking bone broth for several months now.
+I’ve been making and drinking bone broth for 2+ years now.
 I’ve had enough positive results that I plan on continuing my bone broth consumption.
 I’ve got my system for making and storing it and I think it’s worth this bit of trouble.

 I also just had a little dental work and it seems like it is healing super fast.
 While in these healing situations, I did up my daily consumption to two cups and added a little extra gelatin/collagen to my broth.

 I kept a journal for the first few weeks.
 There was a surprise benefit for me that I had not read about from other people.
 In fact, it wasn’t until I was reading over my notes that I realized that I kept saying the same thing.

 “My mood is very stable.
 I am able to better handle stressful things.
 I would say mood/emotions much more steady.”

 “My mood continues to be steady.
 No other way to describe it.”

 “I look for the good in things.
 I give people the benefit of the doubt.”